A Synthetic Dataset for Manometry Recognition in Robotic Applications: Methodology

 \subsection{Training and Evaluation}

 All scenarios were trained with the same YOLO-based architecture using identical hyperparameters.
 Evaluation was performed exclusively on a held-out set of real images.
-Metrics include mAP@[.5:.95], recall, average recall (AR), per-class AP, and PR curves.
+Metrics include mean Average Precision (mAP) at intersection-over-union (IoU) thresholds .5:.95, recall, Average Recall (AR), per-class Average Precision (AP), and precision–recall (PR) curves.
 We also report normalized metrics (mAP divided by average instances per image), shown in Fig.~\ref{fig:normalized}, and perform ablations on domain randomization factors.